People

 Consultant

-Jillina Harken is an English and Graphic Design dual major and digital studies minor.
+Jillina Harken is an English and Digital Studies dual major.
 As a non-traditional and first-generation student there have been many hurdles to jump in the educational world; which has lead to the pursuit of research regarding educational accessibility and literacy sponsorship in under-served communities.
 She is also an avid advocate of people reaching out to VPVA here at Rutgers, because she believes that no one deserves to live with abuse.
 As a participant in EOF and TRiO she is often on the move to take in all of the workshops she can and is very active around campus!
 Building better writers is definitely Jillina’s primary goal at the WDL and beyond.

 Jillina Harken headshot